Perspectives for grey giants

 Medical care

-The often poor housing and living conditions of the animals urgently need to be improved.
+The often inadequate housing and living conditions of the animals urgently need to be improved.
 Many elephants have wounds and injuries from the hard work and receive permanent veterinary care.

 Gentle alternatives